Sir-Bobert-II/BOR/README.md

 ```

 `secrets` contains `token`, your discord application token.
 Next, `resources` contains
 paths to where resources are stored.
-These aren't meant to be read by the end user and so
+These aren't meant to be read by the end user, so they
 are JSON documents.
 Specifing any of these resources is optional as the default values are
 usually sufficiant.